-Bursting with a rich chocolate flavor and cream cheese frosting, these Baked Red Velvet Donuts are fit for the ultimate red velvet lover!
+Bursting with rich chocolate flavor and topped with cream cheese frosting, these Baked Red Velvet Donuts are fit for the ultimate red velvet lover!

 So it seemed rather appropriate that I whip up some Baked Red Velvet Donuts.
 Bursting with a rich chocolate flavor and cream cheese frosting, these donuts are fit for the ultimate red velvet lover.

 Not only are these Baked Red Velvet Donuts light and fluffy, they’re also slightly healthier than the fried versions.
 These donuts are also the perfect excuse to have some dessert for breakfast!